ginomcfino/BUBU/README.md

-Make code from the ground up makes it state of the art.
+It must be state of the art otherwise we wouldn't have built it from the ground up.